MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Run a PowerShell script within an Azure environment.
+Use this task to run a PowerShell script within an Azure environment.
+The Azure context is authenticated with the provided Azure Resource Manager service connection.
 <!-- :::editable-content-end::: -->

 :::moniker-end